Wear It Purple

 This Mardi Gras The Imperial is proud to partner with Australian charity Wear It Purple – known to some as a day in August we wear purple in support of LGBTQ+ youth, but more broadly speaking the project carries across the year doing great things for within the young rainbow community.

 This Mardi Gras, $1 from every event at The Impy from the 2-7 of March will be donated to this incredible campaign.
-In honour of this we sat down with Wear It Purple secretary and volunteer Lara Husselbee to find out more about the organisation and the work they do.
+In honour of this we sat down with volunteer board member and secretary of Wear It Purple, Lara Husselbee, to find out more about the organisation and the work they do.

 Check out our Mardi Gras Program and Ticketing